 John is a retired engineer who spent 15 years as an aircraft engineer with Shorts & Vickers Armstrong and then moved to Basingstoke to work in electroplating engineering after the decline of the aircraft industry in the UK.
 Peggy worked as a secretary before they decided to start a family.

 When Peggy became ill with dementia 10 years ago, John willingly took on the role of her carer and only when Peggy’s care needed more of his time, did they start to look for somewhere else to live.
 The couple needed somewhere smaller that would allow John to care for Peggy without having to worry about stairs, home maintenance or managing the garden.
 They were also looking for somewhere with care on-site, which would offer support to John when he would eventually need it for Peggy.

 The couple have three children Louise, Gavin, and Emma and it was their daughter Louise who lives in East Grinstead, who helped to research suitable properties in the area.
 The idea was to move to be closer to Louise who could visit regularly with their grandchildren and help John.

 “The village in Woking was quickly discounted because it was too far away for me to be able to visit regularly.
 The Horsham village was very large and we just felt that it lacked atmosphere, it just didn’t feel right.
-Then we came to Charters; it’s just so beautiful and not in the centre of town, so it’s peaceful, but still close enough to be able to pop into the town centre for whatever you need.
+Then we came to Charters; it’s just so beautiful and as it’s not in the centre of town, it’s peaceful yet still close enough to be able to pop into the town centre for whatever you need.

-Louise said: “My parents settled in really quickly and it was a great relief for Dad not to have to contend with stairs and his garden, so he could give all his time to caring for mum.”
+“My parents settled in really quickly and it was a great relief for Dad not to have to contend with the stairs and his garden, so he could give all his time to caring for mum.”